What is an Open Graph Image?

 Basic Tags to Include in Open Graph Protocol

 You can go as detailed as you want with OG tags.
 The possibilities are limitless.
-However, there are a few basic OG tags to allow the social media platforms to extract relevant and associative details from the web page into the post.
+However, there are a few basic OG meta tags to allow the social media platforms to extract relevant and associative details from the web page into the post.

-The basic OG tags include:
+The basic open graph meta tags include:

 Og: title

 This tag allows the developers to choose the title of the article or webpage they want to display on the social media post.
+This could be very similar to the meta title.
+Learning how to write a great meta title can go a long way in terms of click through rates.

 Og: type